- About MiALA

 - Member Login

-Beth has been a professional librarian for twenty years, having worked in corporate archives, public libraries, school libraries and academic libraries.
-Since 2013, she has held the position of Head of Professional Programs at Grand Valley State University, where she leads a team of librarians who liaise with professionally focused, liberal arts academic programs, as well as a librarian who is contracted to work for the Van Andel Institute in Grand Rapids.
-Prior to 2013, Beth was the Library Director at Finlandia University, the Director at Lake Linden-Hubbell School/Public Library, children's librarian with the St. Clair Shores Public Library, and a contract archivist for the General Motors Media Archive.
+Beth has been a professional librarian for over twenty years, having worked in corporate archives, public libraries, school libraries and academic libraries.
+She recently served as the social sciences librarian with Western Michigan University.
+Prior to 2020 Beth was the Head of Professional Programs at Grand Valley State University, the Library Director at Finlandia University, the Director at Lake Linden-Hubbell School/Public Library, children's librarian with the St. Clair Shores Public Library, and a contract archivist for the General Motors Media Archive.
 She is married to a fellow librarian, Mies Martin, they have two sons and live in Grand Rapids, MI.